-Strongly Somewhat There will be Somewhat Strongly I don't disagree disagree no effect agree agree know Goods exports from New Zealand to the EU will grow Services exports from New Zealand to the EU will grow Goods exports from the EU to New Zealand will grow Services exports from the EU to New Zealand will grow The New Zealand economy will become stronger because of the FTA The EU economy will become stronger because of the FTA New Zealand investment in the EU will increase EU investment in New Zealand will increase There will be more opportunities for New Zealand companies to participate in government/public procurement in the EU There will be more opportunities for EU companies to participate in government/public procurement in New Zealand Small and medium-sized enterprises in New Zealand will benefit Small and medium-sized enterprises in the EU will benefit Consumers in New Zealand will benefit Consumers in the EU will benefit Intellectual property rights (patents, trade marks, as well as geographical indications) will be better protected [NB: A geographical indication is a distinctive sign used to identify a product as originating in the territory of a particular country, region or locality where its quality, reputation or other characteristic is linked to its geographical origin] Governance will improve Corruption will decrease
+Strongly Somewhat There will be Somewhat Strongly I don't disagree disagree no effect agree agree know Goods exports from New Zealand to the EU will grow Services exports from New Zealand to the EU will grow Goods exports from the EU to New Zealand will grow Services exports from the EU to New Zealand will grow The New Zealand economy will become stronger because of the FTA The EU economy will become stronger because of the FTA New Zealand investment in the EU will increase EU investment in New Zealand will increase There will be more opportunities for New Zealand companies to participate in government/public procurement in the EU There will be more opportunities for EU companies to participate in government/public procurement in New Zealand Small and medium-sized enterprises in New Zealand will benefit Small and medium-sized enterprises in the EU will benefit Conditions for digital trade will improve (e-commerce, trade in digital services, etc.) Consumers in New Zealand will benefit Consumers in the EU will benefit Intellectual property rights (e.g. copyrighted works, patents, designs, trademarks, as well as geographical indications) will be better protected [NB: A geographical indication is a distinctive sign used to identify a product as originating in the territory of a particular country, region or locality where its quality, reputation or other characteristic is linked to its geographical origin]

+Governance will improve

+Corruption will decrease

+Other